borkdude/glam/README.md

 # CPM

-CPM offers a flexible way to bring binaries into scope for a shell, piggybacking on [tools deps](https://clojure.org/guides/deps_and_cli) (this may change to a standalone solution in the future, based on a GraalVM binary).
+CPM offers a flexible way to bring binaries into scope globally or for just one shell.

 Work in progress, not sure where this is going, not ready for production, breaking changes will happen.